It’s true. Grab a copy of the year-end issue of WAMM and you’ll see this on the cover.

 I’m a little sad Stephen didn’t use the shot of me pretending to rip open my shirt with a ridiculous grimace on my face.
 But only a little.
 I like how the way my hair is tied back has the unexpected side effect of giving you a pretty good idea of what I would look like if I chopped off my mane.
 Not that you should expect to see that happen anytime soon.
 Or ever.

-This year I put out three albums, and they were all well-received — some more so than I was expecting.
-So I figured, given the nice things people have been saying, and given how CHICKEN ANGEL WOMAN made it onto a few “best of 2008” lists, I would probably see one or two of my 2009 releases end up on a “best of 2009” list somewhere.
+This year I put out three albums, and they were all well-received — some more then I expected them to be.
+So I figured with the nice things people have been saying, and with CHICKEN ANGEL WOMAN making appearances on a few local “best of 2008” lists, I would probably see one or two of my 2009 releases end up on a “best of 2009” list somewhere.
 And I would be flattered.
 And then I would say something about it here like, “Look at me, there I am, drink some rice, eat some ham.”
 And that would be that.